staslev/LeetCode-refactored/linked-lists/IntersectionOfTwoLinkedLists.md

 }
 ```

 This is very neat and commented, which is a great start.
-Given its current structure it is very easy to introduce helper methods and thus make this code concise.
+Given its current structure, it is quite easy to introduce helper methods and thus make this code even more clearer and concise.

 The first two `while` loops are there to achieve one, and only one goal: advance the pointers until both lists are of the same length.
-Instead of having two `while` loops to achieve this goal, this is a great opportunity to introduce a helper method.
-The same argument applies to the third and final `while` loop, its goal is well defined, and is to walk both lists at the same time until they meet / both reach the end (`null`).
+These two `while` loops are a great opportunity to introduce a helper method.
+The same argument applies to the third and final `while` loop, which also has a very well defined goal: to walk both lists at the same time until they meet / both reach the end (`null`).

 ### Refactored

-The refactored version is therefore very concise without sacrificing clarity, yet with some abstractions in place:
+The refactored version is therefore as follows:

 ```java
 public ListNode getIntersectionNode1(ListNode headA, ListNode headB) {